2026-2028 Catalog

 Advancement to Candidacy

-Advancement to Candidacy (Title 5, Article 7, 40510a and 41011) recognizes that the student has, so far, sufficiently demonstrated the ability to operate at and sustain a level of scholarly competence that is satisfactory for successful completion of the degree requirements.
-The student is then cleared for the final stages of the program, which include the thesis, project, and/or comprehensive examination, in addition to any remaining coursework.
+Advancement to Candidacy (Title 5, Article 7, 40510a and 41011) recognizes that the student has, so far, sufficiently demonstrated the ability to operate at and sustain a level of scholarly competence that is satisfactory for the successful completion of the degree requirements.
+The student is then cleared for the final stages of the program, which include the thesis, project, or comprehensive examination, in addition to any remaining coursework.

 Culminating Experience/Research